David S. Scharfstein

 Edmund Cogswell Converse Professor of Finance and Banking

 David S. Scharfstein is the Edmund Cogswell Converse Professor of Finance and Banking at Harvard Business School.
-His research focuses on banking, financial distress, risk management, housing finance, venture capital and corporate investment.
-He teaches the introductory finance course in the MBA program and the Ph.D. corporate finance course.
-Previously, he has taught courses on private equity and venture capital.
+His current research focuses on financial services and financial regulation.
+He teaches a MBA course on managing financial firms and a Ph.D. course on corporate finance and banking.

-Scharfstein is a Research Associate of the National Bureau of Economic Research.
-He is also a member of the Squam Lake Working Group on Financial Regulation, a nonpartisan, nonaffiliated group of fifteen leading economists which offers guidance on financial regulatory reform and recently published The Squam Lake Report: Fixing the Financial System (Princeton University Press).
-During 2009-10 Scharfstein served as Senior Advisor to the Secretary of the U.S. Treasury.
+Scharfstein is a Research Associate of the National Bureau of Economic Research and a member of the New York Fed’s Financial Advisory Roundtable.
+He is also a member of the Squam Lake Working Group on Financial Regulation, a nonpartisan, nonaffiliated group of fifteen leading economists that offers guidance on financial regulatory reform.
+During 2009-10 Scharfstein served as Senior Advisor to the Secretary of the U.S. Treasury and on the staff of the National Economic Council.

 Scharfstein has a Ph.D in Economics from MIT (1986) and an A.B. summa cum laude from Princeton University (1982).